turingschool/front-end-curriculum/lessons/array-prototype-methods-intro.md

 c
 ```

+Notice that the condition is crucial in controlling the flow of our loop.
+If the condition is never false, then the loop will become an infinite loop and never stop running until we stop it or our computer runs out of memory.
+This is one delicate part of `for` loops to watch out for.

 #### Your Turn

+1. Using the array `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`, log only odd numbers to the console.

+2. Using the array `[{name: "Fido", numLegs: 4}, {name: "Greg", numLegs: 5} ]`, log the dog's name and how many legs it has.

 ### Array.prototype.forEach

+Let's get into the array prototype methods.
 One of the first methods we'll explore together is [`Array.prototype.forEach()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FArray%2FforEach), which iterates over the array and passes each element into a callback function that you provide.

 ```js
 const letters = ['a', 'b', 'c'];